List of Chicago Fire characters: Peter Mills

-Firefighter/Paramedic Peter Mills (season 1–3) was introduced as the Firefighter Candidate at Truck 81.
+Firefighter/Paramedic Peter Mills (seasons 1–3) is introduced as the Firefighter Candidate at Truck 81.
 Following in the footsteps of his father, Peter aspires to join the Rescue Squad.
 His father served with Chief Boden and Lieutenant Severide's father Benny.
 Just minutes after arriving at the firehouse, he quickly finds himself caught in the middle of a spat between the firehouse's two Lieutenants, who have been at odds with one another since Darden's death a month earlier.
-As the new Candidate of Truck 81, he was pranked by his more senior counterparts and referred to by his whole name instead of his last name as per custom.
+As the new Candidate of Truck 81, he is pranked by his more senior counterparts and referred to by his whole name instead of his last name as per custom.
 At the end of season 1, he picks up an application for the Chicago Police Department because he does not get promoted to squad and to avoid Chief Boden.
 However, Mills later gets rewarded with a promotion to Squad 3.
 After badly injuring his leg in the season two finale Mills is put off work for six weeks but returns after four weeks in the season three premiere.
 After revealing to Lt.
 Severide that he gets dizzy whenever he isn't up right, Severide tells him to see a doctor.
 The doctor tells him that he can no longer be a firefighter.
 This all happens after Dawson is named to be a candidate on Truck 81, so because Mills has EMT training, he applies to replace Dawson as PIC and gets the job and now works with paramedic Sylvie Brett.
 In season 3, he stated his desire to return to Squad 3, only to find that Severide had already filled the vacancy left by Newhouse.
 In late season 2, he asks Newhouse, one of Severide's men in Squad 3 who moonlights as a private investigator, to track down his father's side of the family as he wanted to know why his mother had forbidden him to talk about his paternal relatives or contact them all these years.